They noticed the Turpins' strange behavior, but had no idea the kids were being tortured

 Every now and then, Simon would approach the Turpin's front door to have her daughter sell the family Girl Scout cookies.
 "Louise would never open the door all the way," Simon remembered, but she would see children behind Louise jumping up and down because they were so excited for cookies.

-Simon also saw six of the Turpin kids at a community Christmas party a couple of years ago.
+Simon saw six of the Turpin kids at a community Christmas party a couple of years ago.
 She said the oldest was a boy, in his 20s, but she told him, "You look like you're a teenager, not in your 20s!"
 He just smiled and nodded, Simon said.

 Julie Olah and Sharon Ontiveros, who also live in the neighborhood, said they were devastated by the news.